t1ak/LuaLoader/README.md

 # LuaLoader

-Integrated Development Environment (IDE) for ESP8266 developers
+Integrated Development Environment (IDE) for ESP8266 and ESP32 developers

 Package Description

-The tools for any ESP8266 developer, including a LUA for NodeMCU
+The tools for any ESPxx developer, including a LUA for NodeMCU

 Supported platforms
 Windows(x86, x86-64)

 The competitive application for ESPlorer

+Version 400 (4.00) 2020 II

++suport ESP32
+-wersion > 4.00 not suported ESP8266

 Version 323 (3.23) 2019 X